jeffreykegler/hoonlint/misc/whitespace.md

 * A one-stop horizontal gap.

-* A sequence of ford horns.
+* A sequence of ford hoons.

 * A vertical gap, with comments at the anchor column.

 * A TISTIS.

-## Ford horn sequence
+## Ford hoon sequence

-A Ford horn sequence is a sequence of ford hoons.
+A Ford hoon sequence is a sequence of ford hoons.
 All of the ford hoons should be at the same alignment.